wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/TypeScript-List.md

 - [2019-TypeScript Evolution #Series#](https://mariusschulz.com/blog/series/typescript-evolution): The TypeScript Evolution series consists of 40 posts.

+- [2021-10 bad TypeScript habits to break this year](https://startup-cto.net/10-bad-typescript-habits-to-break-this-year/): TypeScript and JavaScript have steadily evolved over the last years, and some of the habits we built over the last decades have become obsolete.
+Some might never have been meaningful.
+Here's a list of 10 habits that we all should break.

 ## Advanced Types

 - [type-challenges](https://github.com/type-challenges/type-challenges): Collection of TypeScript type challenges with online judge.